Arbitration in Britain and its Empire: Developments and Divergences

 An important aspect of this symposium is that we hope it will interest and benefit graduate students and early career researchers.
-We actively encourage participation of graduate students and early career researchers, and the attendance of students on taught postgraduates.
 The symposium will also be of interest to those practising law, particularly arbitrators.

 • The event will allow time for further conversations and networking.
 We hope to have a reasonably priced dinner, for those who wish to attend.

 • This event will be held in-person.
 Should government or institutional rules prohibit in-person events, the event will be moved online.

 Registration Fee (including tea, coffee and a sandwich lunch):

 Standard Ticket £35

 Student £10 (Please register using your student email address)/Unwaged/Retired.

 Not all disputes in Britain and its Empire were resolved in courts in the period between 1600 and 1900; arbitration and other forms of alternative dispute resolution were commonly employed during this time.
 Although scholars have long recognised the importance of dispute resolutions which occurred outside formal court structures, historians and social scientists still struggle to understand these processes.
 The frequently informal nature of arbitration has made it hard to identify and even harder to quantify.
 These factors have, in turn, impeded efforts both to assess the changing importance of arbitration over time and to assess the relative importance of arbitration within Britain and Empire.
 Historiographical silos create further obstacles as the histories of colonial law and of British and imperial arbitration have largely developed independently of each other; each silo provides only a partial view of alternative dispute resolution in Britain and Empire.
 This symposium will work to overcome these difficulties by bringing together scholars from a range of subfields and disciplinary backgrounds.